jakedada/dada8/content/pages/index.md

 sections:
   - type: hero_section
     title: A Database for your Media
-    subtitle: 'Store, manage and share your media files'
     content: >
       Dadabase is a cloud-based media management system that can store, mark-up, organize and share your files.